Denali Prep Course Overview

 AAI Guide Matt Anderson leads a team on the fixed lines above 14 Camp on Denali.
 AAI Collection

 Denali is home to some of the most severe weather and climbing conditions on the planet, so climbers looking to have a safe and successful climb on the mountain need to do an excellent job of preparing both mentally and physically for an expedition.
-The American Alpine Institute has over thirty years of guiding experience on Denali and we have used our experience to tailor a program in the Cascades that will help prepare you for the challenges of climbing North America's highest peak.
+The American Alpine Institute has nearly forty years of guiding experience on Denali and we have used our experience to tailor a program in the Cascades that will help prepare you for the challenges of climbing North America's highest peak.
 Please note that this is not a summit oriented course and no summit attempt will be made.

 Learn Denali-specific skills on an expedition style course

 Practice sled rigging, fixed line use and cold weather camping techniques

 crevasse rescue techniques